-This management committee is chaired by the Head of Compliance, and comprises the CEO, CFO, CRO, COO and the Area Managers.
-The committee has an approved charter and is responsible for overseeing the compliance function in the Bank.
+This management committee is chaired by the Head of Compliance and is made up of the CEO, CFO, CRO, COO and Area Managers.
+The committee has a written charter and is responsible for overseeing the compliance function in the Bank.
 The charter is reviewed on an annual basis.